dimss1979/asft/README.md

 * 8 bits (8N1)
 * Half-duplex.
 Full duplex is supported as well.
-* By default, maximum packet size is ~250 bytes.
+* By default, maximum frame size is 222 bytes.
 Can be reduced if needed.

 Examples: